emsi76/unifi_rclone.webdav_radius_auth/README.md

 Same as <a href="#installation">Installation</a> (existing config aka environement parameters like root folder won't be touched, remove then manually if you want fresh one).

 <h2>Use (tested WebDav Clients)</h2>
-Connect with your preferred WebDav Client via https to the url/ip of your UDM using the configured port (defaults: 55008).
+Connect with your preferred WebDav Client via https to the url/ip of your UDM/UCG using the configured port (defaults: 55008).
-Depending on the ssl certs you are using on your UDM you will have to trust the cert.<br/>
+Depending on the ssl certs you are using on your UDM/UCG you will have to trust the cert.<br/>
 Following clients were successfully tested:
 <p>
   <table border=1 cellspacing=10>